BillCruise/CleaningData/CodeBook.md

 - 'test/y_test.txt': Test labels.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+2. Combine subject_test and subject_train data tables together by row.

+3. Combine X_train and X_test data tables together by row.

+4. Extract only the measurements on the mean and standard deviation for each measurement in the combined X data table.

+5. Combine the y_test and y_train class labels data tables by row.

+6. Merge the class labels with their activity names.

+7. Combine the class labels, subject ids and X data sets into one data table by column.

+8. Save the data table to a CSV file.